 Finding work that fits migraine and chronic illnesses can seem impossible.
 A job that understands and accommodates my condition ends up getting my best.
-The problem is that finding work that fits chronic illness needs is HARD.
+The problem is that finding work that fits my needs is HARD.
 It’s all a tricky balance between what I can do vs. what I want to do, what I need to do, vs. what I have to do.
 Everyone is different, and I wish you good luck finding work that fits your needs!
 Migraine at my job has always been tricky.